ArashPartow/exprtk/readme.txt

       inline T operator()(const std::vector<T>& arglist)
       {
          T result = T(0);

          for (std::size_t i = 0; i < arglist.size(); ++i)
          {
             result += arglist[i] / arglist[i > 0 ? (i - 1) : 0];
          }

          return result;
       }
    };

+(3) function_compositor
+The function compositor interface allows  a user to define a  function using ExprTk syntax.
+The functions  are limited to returning a  single scalar value and consuming up to six parameters as input.

+All composited functions are registered with a symbol table,  allowing them to call other functions that have been registered with the symbol table instance, furthermore the functions can be recursive in  nature.
+The following example defines, using two different methods, composited functions then  implicitly registers  the functions  with the  denoted symbol table.

+   typedef exprtk::symbol_table<T>         symbol_table_t;
+   typedef exprtk::function_compositor<T>    compositor_t;
+   typedef typename compositor_t::function     function_t;

+   symbol_table_t symbol_table;

+   compositor_t compositor(symbol_table);

+   // define function koo0(v1,v2) { ... }
+   compositor
+      .add("koo0",
+           " 1 + cos(v1 * v2) / 3;",
+           "v1","v2");

+   // define function koo1(x,y,z) { ... }
+   compositor
+      .add(function_t()
+         .name("koo1")
+         .var("x").var("y").var("z")
+         .expression("1 + cos(x * y) / z;"));

-(3) Using Functions In Expressions
+(4) Using Functions In Expressions
-For the above denoted custom functions to be used in an expression, an instance of each function needs  to be registered with a  symbol_table that  has been associated with the expression  instance.
+For the above denoted custom and composited functions to be used in an expression, an instance of each function needs to be registered with a symbol_table that  has been  associated with  the expression instance.
 The following demonstrates how all the pieces are put together:

    typedef exprtk::symbol_table<double>    symbol_table_t;
    typedef exprtk::expression<double>        expression_t;
    typedef exprtk::parser<double>                parser_t;
+   typedef exprtk::function_compositor<T>    compositor_t;
+   typedef typename compositor_t::function     function_t;

    foo<double> f;
    boo<double> b;